gcr07/Priv-Escalation/README.md

  ## Shared Libraries

+> It is common for Linux programs to use dynamically linked shared object libraries.
 Libraries contain compiled code or other data that developers use to avoid having to re-write the same pieces of code across multiple programs.

-Existen 2 tipos
+Two types of libraries exist in Linux:

- ### Static libraries
+ ### Static libraries  (denoted by the .a file extension)

- ### Dynamically linked shared object libraries
+ ### Dynamically linked shared object libraries (denoted by the .so file extension)

+## LD_PRELOAD Privilege Escalation